EZ-Robotics/EZ-Template/ez-template-docs/docs/general_autonomous.md

 ---
 layout: default
-title: General Functions
+title: General
-description:  ""
+description:  Stuff that applies to multiple types of movements
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';